 The people of Red Lodge are not folks who roll over easily without a fight; even if it means taking on Mother Nature.
 For what seems like forever, Red Lodge Mountain has always had some kind of snowmaking system to make sure our skiers get the best snow coverage possible.
 In 1996 Red Lodge Mountain completely overhauled the snowmaking system and created Montana’s largest snowmaking system.
 Needless to say, the local skiers of Red Lodge don’t want to wait for Mother Nature to give them snow, once the weather is cold enough they’re out making their own.

-As the years went by, Red Lodge Mountain continued to grow in both popularity and in size as well.
+As the years went by, Red Lodge Mountain continued to grow in both popularity and in size.
 In 1994 Red Lodge Mountain purchased Red Lodge Golf Course to complement their great ski seasons.
-This 18 hole championship golf course made it possible for Red Lodge Mountain to take the next step by becoming a year around Resort.
+This 18 hole championship golf course made it possible for Red Lodge Mountain to take the next step by becoming a year-round Resort.

 For years, the locals of Red Lodge had been skiing out of bounds into the Cole Creek Drainage searching for perfect lines and untracked powder.
 In 1996 Red Lodge Mountain undertook an aggressive expansion and built two high speed quads accessing this unique and scenic drainage.

-Nowadays Red Lodge Mountain is continuing to stay on the cutting edge of being a destination for Montana skiers and outdoors lovers year-round.
-This growth is visible in its growing terrain park, ski school, year around reservations and guest services.
-But no matter how much the resort has grown, the people of Red Lodge Mountain are still much like the free spirited individuals that started Grizzly Peak all those years back.
-We’ve stayed true to our roots of loving the outdoors, having a good time and skiing wherever it’s possible to get in a few turns.
+Nowadays, Red Lodge Mountain is continuing to stay on the cutting edge of being a destination for Montana skiers and outdoors lovers year-round.
+This growth is visible in its expanding terrain park, ski school, year-round reservations, and guest services.
+Regardless of how much the resort has grown, the people of Red Lodge Mountain are still much like the free-spirited individuals that started Grizzly Peak back in the 60’s.
+We’ve stayed true to our roots of loving the outdoors, having a good time, and skiing wherever it’s possible to get in a few turns.
 We hope you will join us in continuing along this path and creating more memories along the way.